monu11296/pusher-react-chat/README.md

-# React Chat Application based on Pusher Chatkit API<h2>
+# React Chat Application based on Pusher Chatkit API

 ## To Start the Application